Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 19+ Ranger_

-Whenever you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or Unarmed Strike, you can immediately end the spell and cause that attack to deal maximum damage instead of rolling.
+Whenever you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } , you can immediately end the spell and cause that attack to deal maximum damage instead of rolling.
 If the attack reduces the creature to 50 Hit Points or fewer, it must succeed on a Constitution saving throw against your Spell save DC or it instantly dies.

 ---